Cathedral Financial Consultants Limited, advising clients since 2003.

 • Single-life annuity (no guarantees):

-• Guaranteed period (e.g., 5–10 years):
+• Guaranteed period (for example, 5–10 years):

 • Joint-life annuity:

-• Value/capital protection (if selected):
+• Value or capital protection (if chosen):

 Approved Retirement Funds (ARFs) — what happens on death (Ireland)